Using the Web3 API

 1RPC.io provides a single endpoint that protects users' privacy and assets.

-• Zero tracking: user metadata is not retained once the request has been successfully relayed (burn after relaying).
+• Zero tracking: Enforces that user metadata is not retained once the request has been successfully relayed.
+This is also known as burn after relaying.

-• Random dispatching: requests are dispatched randomly to providers to break linkage between wallets when requests are sent from different addresses.
+• Random dispatching: Requests are dispatched randomly to providers to break the linkage between wallets when requests are sent from different addresses.
+Shuffling requests in this manner makes it impossible to log the association between accounts with the same private key.

 Build with 1RPC

-Replace the existing RPC URL with 1RPC's endpoint to interact with the blockchain.
+Replace the existing URL with 1RPC's endpoint to interact with the blockchain.
+Public endpoints use https://public.1rpc.io/<network>.
+Endpoints for API key users use the API key as the path prefix, such as https://1rpc.io/<API_KEY>/<network>.

 curl --request POST \